 Emotions and Your Body

-Years ago I broke my leg and had to spend time convalescing.
+Years ago I broke my leg in a riding accident and had to spend time convalescing.
 After weeks of on-going pain and discomfort, I noticed how tired and despondent I began to feel

 Pain had distrupted my ability to sleep, to enjoy simple pleasures, to make good judgments, and to concentrate on work.
 Through continually tensing myself to resist the pain, it had also disrupted the functions of my entire body

-Months later I had to fill out a detailed questionnaire about my life, my family, and my past.
-I began to notice some startling correlations with how I physically felt after breaking my leg.
+Months after the accident I was at a workshop and had to fill out a detailed questionnaire about my life, my family, and my past.
+Painful memories were forced into mind.
 The more detailed the questions and information I had to provide, the more tired, achy and despondent I became.
 It even took effort to breathe and to concentrate.
+I began to notice some startling similarities to how I physically felt after breaking my leg.
 I realized it felt identical to the tiredness and despondancy that overwhelmed me after experiencing physical pain for so long

 "When something within us is disowned, that which is disowned wreaks havoc" Ralph H Blum and Susan Coughan